xhifi/aaziz-blog/_posts/2022-04-08-paye-rates-and-threshold-of-2022-2023-tax-year.md

 * £4,189 per month
 * £50,270 per year

-#### **How much NI will employee and employer pay?**
+#### **How much NI will the employee and employer pay?**

 Employee’s National Insurance Contributions will be: **13.25%**
 Employer’s National Insurance Contributions will be: **15.05%**

-**Personal Allowance is £12,570 year.** However, it varies on your tax code.
+**Personal Allowance is £12,570 per year.** However, it varies on your tax code.

-**Pension Threshold is £833/month.** An employee must be auto enrolled into workplace pension scheme if he’s earning more than £833 a month.
+**The pension Threshold is £833/month.** An employee must be auto-enrolled into a workplace pension scheme if he’s earning more than £833 a month.

 **National Insurance Threshold is £823 a month**.
 Employee earnings above £823 are subject to National Insurance Contributions.